Jacques Hébert: Père Duchesne

 Hébert's political commentary between 1790 and 1793 focused on the lavish excesses of the monarchy.
-Initially, from 1790 and into 1792, Le Père Duchesne supported a constitutional monarchy and was even favorable towards King Louis XVI and the opinions of the Marquis de La Fayette.
+Initially, from 1790 and into 1792, Le Père Duchesne supported a constitutional monarchy and was even favorable towards King Louis XVI and the opinions of the Marquis de Lafayette.
 His violent attacks of the period were aimed at Jean-Sifrein Maury, a great defender of papal authority and the main opponent of the Civil Constitution of the Clergy.
 Although the character of Père Duchesne supported a constitutional monarchy, he was always highly critical of Marie Antoinette.
 Knowing that the queen was an easy target for ridicule after the Diamond Necklace Affair, she became a consistent target in the paper as a scapegoat for many of France's political problems.
-By identifying Marie Antoinette's lavish excesses and alleged sexuality as the core of the monarchy's problems, Hébert's articles suggested that, if Marie Antoinette would change her ways and renounce aristocratic excesses, then the monarchy could be saved and the queen could return to the good will of the people.
-Despite his view that the monarchy could be restored, Hébert was skeptical of the queen's willingness to do so and often characterized her as an evil enemy of the people by referring to Queen Marie Antoinette as "Madame Veto" and even addressing King Louis XVI as "drunken and lazy; a cuckolded pig".
-Initially, Hébert was trying to not only educate his readers about the Queen, but also awaken her to how she was viewed by the French public.
-Many of the conversations that Père Duchesne carries with her in the newspaper are attempts at either showcasing her supposed nymphomania or attempts to beg her to repent and reverse her wicked ways.
-With the king's failed flight to Varennes his tone significantly hardened.
+By identifying Marie Antoinette's lavish excesses and alleged sexuality as the core of the monarchy's problems, Hébert's articles suggested that, if Marie Antoinette would change her ways and renounce aristocratic excesses, the monarchy could be saved and the queen could return to the good will of the people.
+Despite his view that the monarchy could be restored, Hébert was skeptical of the queen's willingness to comply and often characterized her as an evil enemy of the people by referring to the queen as "Madame Veto" and even addressing King Louis XVI as, "drunken and lazy; a cuckolded pig".
+Initially, Hébert was trying to not only educate his readers about the queen, but also awaken her to how she was viewed by the French public.
+This gave Marie-Antoinette a pivotal role in Hébert's political rhetoric; as the Revolution unfolded, she appears in fourteen percent of his newspaper articles between January 1791 and March 1794.
+Many of the fictitious conversations that Père Duchesne has with her in the newspaper are attempts at either showcasing her supposed nymphomania or attempting to beg her to repent and renounce her wicked ways.
+With the king's failed flight to Varennes, Hébert's tone significantly hardened.

-At the time, many writers and journalists were greatly influenced by the proclamation of martial law on 21 October 1789.
-It invoked various questions and patterns of Revolutionary thinking and inspired various forms of writing such as Le Père Duchesne.
-The law prompted multiple interpretations all of which led to what became essential Revolutionary ideals.

-In his newspaper, Le Père Duchesne, Hébert did not use himself as the prime example of the Revolution.
-He used a mythical character called the Père Duchesne to be able to relay his message in a more subtle way.
-He was already well known by the people of Paris and only wanted his message to be received directly and clearly by his followers and not his enemies.
-Père Duchesne was a very strong, outspoken character with extremely high emotions.
-He constantly felt great anger but also would experience great happiness.
-He was never afraid to fully display exactly how he was feeling.
-He would constantly use foul language and other harsh words to express himself.